gbif/hp-new-zealand/standards-and-tools.md

     <tbody>
         <tr>
             <td>Darwin Core (DwC)</td>
             <td>DwC provides the primary standard for mobilising biodiversity data in the GBIF network.
-It is used to describe the occurrence of organsisms in nature as recorded by observations, specimens and samples.
-DwC is a standard maintained by Biodiveristy Standards International (TDWG). </td>
+It is used to describe the occurrence of organsims in nature as recorded by observations, specimens and samples.
+DwC is a standard maintained by Biodiversity Standards International (TDWG). </td>
             <td><a href="https://www.tdwg.org/standards/dwc/" target="_blank">Darwin Core Standard</a><br /><br /><a href="https://dwc.tdwg.org/terms/" target="_blank">DarwinCore Quick Reference Guide</a></td>
         </tr>
         <tr>
             <td>Darwin Core Archive (DwC-A)</td>
             <td>DwC-A is the main format used to publish biodiversity data in the GBIF network.
-It is star-schema archive (ZIP) that contains a set of files that includes a metadata file, an descriptor file that defines the structure and relationship of the data files, and one or more data files in TSV and/or CSV format.</td>
+It is star-schema archive (ZIP) that contains a set of files that includes a metadata file, a descriptor file that defines the structure and relationship of the data files, and one or more data files in TSV and/or CSV format.</td>
             <td><a href="https://www.gbif.org/darwin-core" target="_blank">GBIF page on Darwin Core and archives.</a></td>
         </tr>
     <tr>